sjbennett123/polarlarp/content/current_writeups/A Matter of Mercy/_index.md

 plotline:
 requirements:

 description: A local merchant in Cryptinith has been shorted on a trade deal.
-The matter was brought to the Lord Reeve and he was headed to deal with it but now that there are adventurers, a test of their persuasion and investigation is called
+The matter was brought to the Lord Reeve and he was headed to deal with it but now that there are adventurers, a test of their persuasion and investigation is called.
 synopsis:
 outcomes:

 number_of_cast_members:
 Roles:
+  - A local merchant
 props:
 makeup:
 treasure: